Jump to the content

 Please see the respective FAQ of the Department Sponsorship and Network.

 There is no closing date for submitting applications.
 Applications are processed as part of an ongoing procedure.
-As soon as we have received your complete application we shall forward it to independent peer reviewers.
-Their written evaluations will then be presented to the selection committee at the next selection meeting at which a decision will be made.
+As soon as we have received your complete application, it will be evaluated in a peer review process and be presented to the selection committee at the next selection meeting at which a decision will be made.

 Please note that you can submit your application only after your host and your expert reviewers have uploaded all necessary documents.
 The date used to determine whether the applicant meets certain formal requirements, such as career stage limitations and stays in Germany, is the date on which the Humboldt Foundation receives the respective application.